Minister: Darrel Ferland

 Commercial Fishing

-During the 2022-2023 fiscal year, the MMF engaged with Red River Métis commercial fishers to collect information regarding concerns, goals, and priorities surrounding the commercial fishing industry.
-In October 2022, the MMF held a commercial fishery meeting in St. Laurent to discuss several topics including: quota buybacks, commercial license requirements, Freshwater Fish Marketing Corporation, eco-certification of Lake Winnipeg, and barriers to enter the commercial fishing industry.
+The MMF is always looking to engage with Red River Métis commercial fishers, and is currently collecting information regarding concerns, goals, and priorities surrounding the commercial fishing industry.
+In the past, the MMF has held commercial fishery meetings in St. Laurent to discuss several topics including: quota buybacks, commercial license requirements, Freshwater Fish Marketing Corporation, eco-certification of Lake Winnipeg, and barriers to entering the commercial fishing industry.
+We are always striving to better serve Red River Métis commercial fishers and appreciate your feedback to help meet this goal.

 Commercial Fisher Net Program

-Through the establishment of a Commercial Fisher Net Program, the MMF has supported over 150 Red River Métis Commercial Fishers.
-This program has provided over 2,100 nets to Red River Métis Citizens, allowing them to fish the with extra resources.
+Through the establishment of a Commercial Fisher Net Program, the MMF has supported over 200 Red River Métis Commercial Fishers with 2,100 nets.
 These nets arrived in batches and were distributed among the regions where Red River Métis Commercial Fishers reside and work.
-If you are a commercial fisher and have not received nets, please contact the Fish and Fish Habitat Specialist at aidan.ohara@mmf.mb.ca, as there may be some nets remaining.
+If you are a commercial fisher and have not received nets, please contact Brennan Richards - Traditional Economies Specialist at brennan.richards@mmf.mb.ca , as there may be some nets remaining.

 Fish Spawning Ground Study